-Three methods are of major importance for programming CF access in CM scripts.
+Three methods are of major importance for programming ticket field access in CM scripts.
 They all are methods of the class Ticket:

 - Ticket.get()

-- For retrieving data from a CF.
+- For retrieving data from a ticket field.

 - Ticket.set()

-- For setting data in an already existing CF.
+- For setting data in an already existing ticket field.

 - Ticket.add()

-- For calculating with a value within a CF, i.e. to add a certain time range to a date field.
+- For calculating with a value within a ticket field, i.e. to add a certain time range to a DATE field.

-- For adding a new line in list fields (simple lists and tables).
+• For adding a new line in list fields (simple lists and tables).

-Another method might be used when a field should be emptied, i.e. when its value should be set to null:
+Another method might be used when a field should be emptied, i.e. when its value should be set to "null":

-- Ticket.remove() - Sets the value of the field to null.
+- Ticket.remove() - Sets the value of the field to "null".